mranilkish/PitruPooja/README.md

 https://www.vedicastrologer.org/tarpana/<br><br>

 Advantages of these rituals:<br>
-1. it gives strength to you members and self for their comeback.<br>
+1. it gives strength to your members for their comeback and removes obstacles in your journey of life.<br>